huggingface/blog/vlms-explained.md

 ```
 You can find the trained model [here](https://huggingface.co/HuggingFaceH4/vsft-llava-1.5-7b-hf-trl).

-You can also try the model directly in our VLM playground below ⬇️
+You can try the model we just trained directly in our VLM playground below ⬇️

 <script
 	type="module"